 The district will be working with District Management Council to conduct an Opportunities Review of the district’s magnet program.
 This systematic study will examine MPS’s current services, programs, procedures, staffing and costs.

 The firm would like parents to participate in a 45-minute focus group to share thoughts, concerns and ideas related to the district’s magnet program.
 This discussion group will be facilitated by the District Management Council, and responses will be kept completely anonymous.

 There are two possible time slots for people's participation:

 Option 1: 6 p.m. on Thursday, March 15, at the 2nd floor of Board of Education (22 Valley Rd)

 Option 2: 7:30 p.m. on Thursday, March 15, at the 2nd floor of Board of Education (22 Valley Rd)

 If you’d like to participate, please RSVP to email@example.com with the following information:

 (3) The time slot you’d like to participate (please choose option 1 or 2)

 (5) Race (White/African American/Hispanic/Asian/if Other, please indicate)

-In December, the District Management Council—a firm that works with more than 65 school districts in 30 states to develop and implement strategies that reduce the cost of educational programs—said it had presented the Montclair School District's amassing of a record surplus as an example of “best practice” in its meetings and discussions with other financially strapped school districts around the nation that are looking for effective ways to cut costs.
+In December, the District Management Council—a firm that works with more than 65 school districts in 30 states to develop and implement strategies that reduce the cost of educational programs—said it had the Montclair School District's amassing of a record surplus as an example of “best practice” in its meetings and discussions with other financially strapped school districts around the nation that are looking for effective ways to cut costs.